Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/6_Phylogenetics.rst

 0. Collection and formatting of sequence data
 ---------------------------------------------

 The prerequisite for generating multiple sequence alignments (MSAs) is a collection of DNA/protein sequences.
-The user/researcher is responsibile to collect the sequences of interest and to format them so they can be used as an input to MSA programmes.
+The user/researcher is responsible to collect the sequences of interest and to format them so they can be used as an input to MSA programmes.

 Here, we will use the protein sequences of hemoglobin genes from human, mouse and chicken as an input to NGPhylogeny.
 For illustration, we will run the "One-click workflow" with default settings.